Table of Contents

 Angioedema presents with swelling of deeper layers of skin and/or subcutaneous tissues.
 The swelling is non-pitting and usually lasts for a few hours to 3 days.
 Most common sites involved are lips and periorbital area, followed by hands, feet, and genitalia.
 Angioedema involving tongue, pharynx, or larynx can cause airway obstruction and asphyxiation.

-In urticarial vasculitis, urticaria typically last longer (24-48 hours) and are more common than angioedema.
+In urticarial vasculitis, urticaria typically lasts longer (24–48 hours) and are more common than angioedema.

 HAE with normal C1-INH (HAE type III) is an autosomal disorder with incomplete penetrance, predominantly seen in women.
 Symptoms are similar to those of HAE with C1-INH deficiency.
 Some patients have mutations involving factor XII.
 Pregnancy, oral contraceptives, and hormone replacement therapy are known precipitating factors.